 TLC stands for Tender Loving Care.
-TLC is a one-day workshop designed to help people explore death and dying in a safe, confidential environment.
-Much of the distress surrounding the prospect of losing someone you love can be rooted in feelings of utter helplessness and fear.
-This gentle course will help remind you of innate skills that you can use when you or others are trying to support a person who is dying – small things making a big difference.
-It also describes the normal dying process, giving us a framework to understand what may be happening when we witness it.
-TLC works effectively alongside clinical excellence – there is no conflict with the medical profession.
-In fact, in my experience, this knowledge can really help you advocate for someone who is at their most vulnerable.
-I find doctors welcome open conversations – it can actually make their jobs easier – but you often have to be the one to start them.
+TLC is a one-day workshop designed to help working professionals to explore death and dying in a safe, confidential environment.
+This gentle day will help remind you of innate skills that you can use when you are caring for a person who is dying – small things making a big difference.
+It also describes the normal dying process from a holistic perspective, offering us a framework to understand what may be happening when we witness it.
+I’ve noticed that being able to describe the normal dying process to families can really help them cope with what’s happening and to advocate for loved ones who may be at their most vulnerable.
+I find doctors welcome open conversations – it can actually make their jobs easier – but sometimes families need to be the ones to start them.
+TLC works effectively alongside clinical excellence – there is no conflict with medical intervention.

-The workshop is equally appropriate for people who work in the field of palliative care, for complimentary therapists, and for anyone who wishes to understand more about the dying process either for themselves, or to support others – you are all extra-ordinary.
+The workshop is equally appropriate for people who work in the field of palliative care, for complimentary therapists, and for anyone whose work may encounter those who are dying and who wishes to consider holistic ideas to support them.

 The day takes place from 10.30am to 4pm, and the format is presentation, discussion and practical exercises within a small group – audience interaction and participation is actively encouraged!
 It offers space for people to talk about personal experiences if they wish, to discover more about their own attitudes to death and dying, and to help remove the “deathly silence” that we have placed culturally around the subject of dying.

-Being a Soul Midwife has shown me far more about death and dying than ever before.
 TLC offers practical skills derived from ancient wisdom in an easily accessible and practical way – extra tools in your caring “toolbox” if you will.
-Giving other people the time and space to be curious about death feels vital – there is no escaping our physical demise, however much we may hope it won’t happen to us or our loved ones.
-Digging deep to re-find these ancient, common sense skills empowers us to help ourselves and others to have a “good” death – TLC really is all about small things making a big difference.
+The workshop gives you time and space to be curious about death on a personal level as well as professionally – there is no escaping our physical demise, however much we may hope it won’t happen to us, our patients or our loved ones.
+Digging deep to re-find these ancient, common sense skills empowers us to help others (and potentially ourselves) to have the death that feels best – ie a “good” death.

 “Captivating skills, all invaluable.
 Thank you.”
 HB Mar 2020